 - Detailed parasite management tools

 - Host immunity

 - Animal management

 - Grazing/forage management

 - Breeding and selection

-- Targeted Select Treatment (FAMACHA©, Five Point Check©)
+- Targeted Select Treatment (FAMACHA, Five Point Check)

 - Fecal egg counting (FEC)

-List best management practices to avoid parasite infection and keep dewormers working longer
+• List best management practices to avoid parasite infection

-Activity/Homework Assignment (20 min) - Evaluation to reinforce information learned in Integrated Parasite Management I and II; with this Session and activity completed as well as participation in the hands-on FAMACHA© scoring section of animals during Session 6, FAMACHA© certification can be obtained.
+Activity or Homework Assignment (20 min) -Located in participants' notebooks on page 164.
+If Homework, time has been allotted in Session 5 for it.
+Evaluation to reinforce information learned in Integrated Parasite Management I and II.
+If they attend both parts of this Session and complete the activity, with participation in the hands-on FAMACHA© scoring section of animals during Session 6, FAMACHA© certification can be obtained.
+You will need to make sure that the trainer for the Session 6, FAMACHA© hands-on portion is a certified trainer (contact famacha@uga.edu or whitleyn@fvsu.edu for possible trainers).